-An exact match for the entered search keyword(s) is searched for, but based on the underlying principles outlined in Section 2.3.2-General Principles to Support Searching in MusicStation.
+- 1) An exact match for the entered search keyword(s) is searched for, but based on the underlying principles 50 lower) popularity, sorted in alphabetical order. outlined in Section 2.3.2-General Principles to Support Searching in MusicStation.

-2) We then search for instances of the search keyword(s) within the Artist names.
-For example, given the search keyword "BOB MARLEY", valid matches are:a) "BOB MARLEY\"
+- 2) We then search for instances of the search keyword(s) within the Artist names.
+For example, given the search keyword "BOB MARLEY", valid matches are:

+- a) "BOB MARLEY \"

-b) "\BOB MARLEY\", and:
+- b) "\ BOB MARLEY \", and:

-c) "\BOB MARLEY"
+- c) "\ BOB MARLEY"